makersacademy/news-summary-challenge/README.md

 test-drive a NewsApi class that uses API request to fetch the latest headlines and display them on my page, as well as a search function

-had trouble with dotenv for using environment variable to disguise API key so.............
+had trouble with dotenv for using environment variable to disguise API key so made a separate class to store it in the constructor and added that class to .gitignore

 (Jonny Abrams)[https://github.com/jonnyabrams]